Hello World Tutorial#

 You: Read SR:VAC:PRESSURE:01 and SR:MAG:QF:01:CURRENT:RB

-Claude calls the channel_read tool for each channel and presents the
+The Osprey agent calls the channel_read tool for each channel and presents the

 results together — vacuum pressure and magnet readback values.